kallelat/file-to-base64/README.md

 ## license

-rrggbbaa is freely distributable under the terms of the [MIT license](https://github.com/kallelat/file-to-base64/blob/master/LICENSE).
+file-to-base64 is freely distributable under the terms of the [MIT license](https://github.com/kallelat/file-to-base64/blob/master/LICENSE).